Operation Righteous Cowboy Lightning: Plot

-As it dawns on Jack Donaghy (Alec Baldwin) that he's no longer a part of GE and now works for Kabletown, he decides to conquer this new phase in his life just as he did before.
+Liz Lemon (Tina Fey) and Jack Donaghy (Alec Baldwin) watch the installation of a large Kabletown sign on 30 Rockefeller Plaza.
+No longer a GE employee and now working for Kabletown, Jack decides to conquer this new phase in his life just as he did before.
 After researching, he finds that the most watched reality programs of the past five years are celebrity benefits for natural disasters.
 Since all the networks air benefits at the same time, no one network has an advantage nor dominates in the ratings.
 To combat this, Jack decides to pre-tape a benefit to air on the night of the next natural disaster.
 When a disaster devastates an island called Mago, Jack is ecstatic until he finds out that the island is owned by the infamous troubled actor, Mel Gibson.
 Regardless, the event is a success.

-Meanwhile, Tracy Jordan (Tracy Morgan) pushes Liz Lemon's (Tina Fey) buttons as usual by not showing up to rehearsals and leaving work to do something insane.
+Meanwhile, Tracy Jordan (Tracy Morgan) pushes Liz's buttons as usual by not showing up to rehearsals and leaving work to do something insane.
 However, Tracy's demeanor instantly changes when a camera crew starts to follow him around for his wife's new reality show.
 He starts to act responsible and respectful in front of the cameras, as he wants to avoid ruining his chances of winning an Oscar.
 Liz has the idea to use Tracy's fake good behavior to get him to do things he blew off in the past, knowing that he can't refuse while taped.
 This works until Tracy finds a loophole.
 When Liz tries to get Tracy to do more things, he refuses and insults Liz to the melody of "Uptown Girl" by Billy Joel.
 Since the song is copyrighted, any footage containing that song can't be used.
 Therefore, Tracy's irresponsibility wouldn't be aired on the show.
 Liz tries to outcrazy him with autotune, but she later realizes that she can't match his insanity.
 They finally talk it out alone and each argues that the other person would have been a failure without their help.
 Nevertheless, cameras manage to film this and Tracy and Liz refuse to make up.
 However, when the show edits their various confrontations and uses two look-alikes to create a make up scene along to the song "Secrets" by OneRepublic, both Liz and Tracy are moved to tears and make up for real.